Brewers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Justin Steele starts for the Chicago Cubs on Wednesday at American Family Field against Christian Yelich and the Milwaukee Brewers.
-First pitch is at 8:10 PM ET for the third game of a four-game series.
+Freddy Peralta takes the mound for the Milwaukee Brewers on Thursday at American Family Field against Cody Bellinger and the Chicago Cubs.
+First pitch is at 2:10 PM ET.

-The favored Cubs have -155 moneyline odds against the underdog Brewers, who are listed at +125.
-An 8.5-run over/under has been listed for this contest.
+The Cubs have been listed as -110 moneyline underdogs for this matchup with the Brewers (-110).
+The contest's total has been set at 8 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.